 Centrifugal vs Positive Displacement Pump: Fluid Handling

-With an increase in the fluid viscosity the efficiency of centrifugal pump decreases due to frictional losses.
+With an increase in the fluid viscosity, the efficiency of the centrifugal pump decreases due to frictional losses.
 That’s why centrifugal pumps are not suitable for highly viscous fluids.
-Whereas, with increase in viscosity, the efficiency of positive displacement pump increases.
+Whereas, with an increase in viscosity, the efficiency of the positive displacement pump increases.

-Also, positive displacement pumps can handle liquids with suspended solids and liquid with abrasive particle.
+Also, positive displacement pumps can handle liquids with suspended solids and liquids with abrasive particles.

 Centrifugal vs Positive Displacement Pump: Pump Speed & Shearing of Liquid

 Centrifugal Pumps are high-speed pumps.
 It causes shearing of liquids.
 Hence, not suitable for sensitive mediums.
 On the other hand, positive displacement pumps operate at lower velocities which causes very little shear.

 In centrifugal pumps, the flow varies with change in pressure whereas in positive displacement pumps flow remains constant with changing pressure.
 For both pumps, flow can be regulated by changing the speed.
 Fig. 1 below shows how a centrifugal pump and a positive displacement pump behave with changes in different factors.